 Some states limit the amount owed in a deficiency judgment to the fair value of the property at the time of sale, while other states will allow the full loan amount to be assessed against the borrower.

 Here’s a great resource that lists the state by state deficiency judgment laws, since every state is different.

 Generally, it’s best to avoid a foreclosure auction.
 Instead, call up the bank, or work with a reputable real estate firm like us at Brilliant Day Homes to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.
 If you are behind on your mortgage payments or property taxes do not wait to get help.
-An investor like Brilliant Day Homes can only help you if the foreclosure is pending (not executed).
-In some rare instances, people have been able to stay in their homes after foreclosure for a period of time but this is not common nor recommended.

 Sell Your House In Katy TX